StefHerregods/datathon-AI-art/README.md

 ## Main story/question:

-(written by Stef; add more details or different ideas if you want; let's try to make this concrete as quickly as possible :smile:)
+(add more details or different ideas if you want; let's try to make this concrete as quickly as possible :smile:)

 **Idea 1**
 - Our client has developed an algorithm to differentiate AI art from real paintings (for this, we use an already existing AI art classifier).
 They are not yet satisfied with the current performance and has asked us to look into where it goes wrong.